 This pencil does indeed have a powdery texture and is possibly a little too ashy/muddy for me, I used it a few times but after having caught sight of my brows outside in the daylight.
 I’ve not really used it since but If you’re very ashy and you like a powdery formula then try this one, it’s very similar to Dior ‘Sourcils Poudre’ Powder pencil.
 This used to be a favourite of mine also but the formula changed along the way and I started to find it just too powdery and so moved on.
 Available in Grey/brown, Brown and Soft Black

-Do you struggle to find the right brow pencil?
+Do you struggle to find the right eyebrow pencil?

 includes affiliate links Read full disclosure.